stephanieerin/kinetic-sdk-rb/docs/GettingStarted.md

 ## How To

-This document assumes you the necessary [requirements](../README.md#requirements) installed on your client computer before proceeding.
+This document assumes you have the necessary [requirements](../README.md) installed on your client computer before proceeding.

-This guide assumes you have the `git` program installed on your client machine.
-If not, you can download a zip file of the [latest Kinetic SDK package](https://github.com/kineticdata/kinetic-sdk-rb/archive/master.zip).
+This guide also assumes you have the `git` program installed on your client machine in order to obtain the latest kinetic-sdk-rb code from Github.

+If you do not have git and don't want to install it, you can download a zip file of the [latest Kinetic SDK code](https://github.com/kineticdata/kinetic-sdk-rb/archive/master.zip).
 You would then unzip this file, and copy the extracted `kinetic-sdk-rb-master` directory to the `my_project/vendor/kinetic-sdk-rb` directory.

 ### Prepare a Ruby program